Dallin H. Oaks: BYU president

 His administration dealt with multiple attempts by the federal government to exert control over BYU.
 In 1975, what was then the U.S. Department of Housing, Education and Welfare, tried an unsuccessful attempt to state that BYU's honor code was in some way discriminatory based on sex.
-The next year, the Justice Department tried to exert power against small landlords to no longer uphold BYU's sex-separated housing standard, but BYU also prevail in this matter.
-In 1979, the Internal Revenue Service tried to force BYU to disclose names of its donors on the contention that they were over-valuing the worth of their donation to BYU.
+The next year, the Justice Department tried to exert pressure against small landlords to no longer uphold BYU's sex-separated housing standard, but ultimately BYU also prevailed in the dispute.
+In 1979, the Internal Revenue Service tried to force BYU to disclose names of its donors on the contention that they were over-valuing the worth of their donations to BYU.
 This case went to federal court where it was ruled that the demand was unjustified.

 During his presidency, he co-authored Carthage Conspiracy: The Trial of the Accused Assassins of Joseph Smith with BYU professor of history Marvin S. Hill.
 The book received the Mormon History Association Best Book prize in 1976.